SUBSCRIBE TO OUR FREE NEWSLETTER

 As Common Dreams previously reported, prison authorities are accusing Manning of such violations as "medicine misuse," prohibited property, and disorderly conduct for such "innocuous" offenses as possessing books and magazines related to politics and LBGTQ issues.
 Supporters say these "trumped up" charges are being levied to silence the whistleblower, who was jailed for leaking cables that exposed U.S. military misconduct, including the killing of innocent civilians.

 "The U.S. government has a terrifying track record of using imprisonment and torture to silence free speech and dissenting voices," said Evan Greer, campaign director of digital rights group Fight for the Future, which initiated the petition.
-"They've tortured Chelsea Manning before and now they're threatening to do it again, without any semblance of due process."
+"They've tortured Chelsea Manning before, and now they're threatening to do it again without any semblance of due process."

-Greer continues, "Perhaps the military thought that now that Chelsea is behind bars she's been forgotten, but the tens of thousands who signed this petition are proving them wrong.
-Chelsea Manning is a hero and the whole world is watching the U.S. government's deplorable treatment of whistleblowers, transgender people, and prison inmates in general."
+Greer continues, "Perhaps the military thought that now that Chelsea is behind bars, she's been forgotten, but the tens of thousands who signed this petition are proving them wrong.
+Chelsea Manning is a her,o and the whole world is watching the U.S. government's deplorable treatment of whistleblowers, transgender people, and prison inmates in general."

-Since Manning was sentenced to 35 years in prison in August 2013, she began writing a column for the Guardian and has garnered international support, emerging as figure of free speech and transgender rights.
+Since Manning was sentenced to 35 years in prison in August 2013, she began writing a column for the Guardian and has garnered international support, emerging as a figure of free speech and transgender rights.

 Chase Strangio, Manning's attorney at the American Civil Liberties Union, says that thousands of signatures collected in her defense and the outpouring of support "can break down the isolation of her incarceration and sends the message to the government that the public is watching and standing by her as she fights for her freedom and her voice."